Livingston (UK Parliament constituency): Boundaries

+As a result of the boundary review, the communities of Winchburgh, Blackburn and Seafield were transferred to the new constituency of Bathgate and Linlithgow.

 The constituency covers the eastern portion of the West Lothian council area, and is dominated by Livingston.
-It is bordered by the constituencies of Edinburgh West, Edinburgh South West, Dumfriesshire, Clydesdale and Tweeddale, Lanark and Hamilton East, Airdrie and Shotts, and Linlithgow and East Falkirk.
+It is bordered by the constituencies of Edinburgh West, Edinburgh South West, Dumfriesshire, Clydesdale and Tweeddale, Motherwell, Wishaw and Carluke, Airdrie and Shotts, and Bathgate and Linlithgow.

 Members of Parliament

 The Member of Parliament for this seat had been Robin Cook of the Labour Party since its creation in 1983.
-Following his death on 6 August 2005 a by-election was held on 29 September, and Jim Devine was elected.
-On 8 February 2010 Devine was suspended from the Labour Party after he was charged with a criminal offence in relation to his parliamentary expenses.
+Following his death on 6 August 2005, a by-election was held on 29 September, and Jim Devine was elected.
+On 8 February 2010, Devine was suspended from the Labour Party after he was charged with a criminal offence in relation to his parliamentary expenses.
 He was succeeded in 2010 by Labour's Graeme Morrice.
 Morrice was defeated by Hannah Bardell of the Scottish National Party (SNP) five years later.
+She in turn was defeated by Gregor Poynton in 2024.